-Several delays have come in a cigar industry challenge to the FDA’s Deeming Regulations.
-The case is Cigar Association of America, et al. v.
-U.S. Food & Drug Administration, et al., No. 1:16-cv-01460 (D.D.C.).
+Recent filings in the cigar industry’s challenge to the FDA’s Deeming Regulations involve outside support and opposition.
+The case is Cigar Association of America v.
+FDA, No. 1:16-cv-01460 (D.D.C.).